pfdubois/BridgeBidding/source/Checkback.rst

 .. _FSF:

 .. index::
-   pair: convention; Fourth Suit Forcing
+   pair: convention; Fourth Suit Forcing (FSF)

-Bidding the fourth suit may describe your hand, but is unlikely to find a fit with partner.
+Bidding the fourth suit may describe your hand, but it is unlikely to find a fit with partner.
 For example,

    1♦ – 1♠ – 2♣ – 2♥